Man City and Barcelona both lose in the Champions League as Mourinho gets a win

 Canadian forward Promise David scored the only goal as Belgium’s Union Saint-Gilloise won 1-0 at injury-depleted Galatasaray.
 The Turkish club was without injured Champions League top scorer Victor Osimhen, and finished with 10 men after 18-year-old defender Arda Ünyay picked up two yellow cards.

-Scott McTominay scored the opening goal as Napoli won 2-0 against Azerbaijan’s Qarabag.
+Scott McTominay scored the opening goal as Napoli won 2-0 against Azerbaijan’s Qarabag, whose player Kevin Medina seemed to be knocked unconscious by another McTominay shot and was later substituted.
 Napoli fans commemorated the fifth anniversary of club legend Diego Maradona’s death.

+Athletic Bilbao was frustrated in a 0-0 draw with Slavia Prague which leaves both clubs outside the qualifying places after five games.

 AP soccer: https://apnews.com/hub/soccer